Updated: Nov 26, 2021

 It’s no secret that we all have wounds from our past that influence who we are today.
 Childhood trauma, relationships gone bad, business failures, accidents, diseases, and more shape who we are and how we relate to the world.
 The old-school way of dealing with it was to “grow up and get over it.”
 These days, we know that this really isn’t helpful.
-Past hurts do influence us in negative ways and only by going back into our past can we find those wounds and free ourselves from limitations they have imposed on us.
+Past hurts do influence us in negative ways and only by going back into our past can we find those wounds, heal them, and free ourselves from limitations they have imposed on us.

 All past experiences (negative and positive) create fears, beliefs, quirks, triggers, and preferences that make us who we are.
-However, when old injuries (physical, emotional, psychological, and spiritual) don’t heal, they limit our ability to move forward and grow into the people we need to be in the world.
+However, when old wounds (physical, emotional, psychological, and spiritual) don’t heal, they limit our ability to move forward and grow into the people we need to be in the world.
 Energetically, old emotional and mental wounds fester just as a physical wound would.
 Unfinished business in your past draws energy away from your current life.
 You aren’t aware that your personal power is getting sucked into old hurts, but it is draining some of your life force you should be using to heal, create, and grow in the present time.
 Imagine a younger version of you that was wounded in the past and is now stuck in time, injured and unable to heal (in EFT this is called an echo).
-That old you and the present you are connected with a cord through which you send it energy to maintain that damaged echo.
+That old you and the present you are connected with a cord through which you send it energy.
 In return, you maintain a subconscious connection to that old hurt that never goes away.

 Sounds like a great way to undermine your own energy, healing, and development, doesn’t it?
 Unfortunately, we all have these old injuries that keep us energetically tied to the past.
 The good news is that our culture today has popularized the need to unearth old wounds in order to heal.